 - Please make sure that you always wash all of your produce while we wash many of our products (but not all) and we don't use chemical pesticides, there may be field dirt or other residue. - Strawberries are very fragile & need to be refrigerated immediately (or eat them!) - Store asparagus in a jar with about 2 inches of water cut side down.
-Keep in the refrigerator.

-- Keep the lettuce, collards, cucumbers, and bunching onions in plastic bags in the fridge.
+Keep in the refrigerator. - Keep the lettuce, collards, cucumbers, and bunching onions in plastic bags in the fridge.
 Neither the collards nor the lettuce have been washed so make sure that you do! - Radishes and Salad turnips should have their leaves removed.
-Store the unwashed greens in a loosely wrapped plastic bag in the crisper bin of your refrigerator and use ASAP.
+Please note that the flea beetles and other critters found the leaves this week and made a feast for themselves.
+Sorry!
 Store radish roots dry and unwashed in a plastic bag in the refrigerator for 1 week. - Store sweet potatoes in a paper bag in a cool, dark, well-ventilated area.
 Don't store in fridge or in a plastic bag.